bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 |`billing_address`|
 |`shipping_addresses`|

-You can override calculated values (such as product prices, subtotal, and totals) by sending a fixed value in the request.
+You can override calculated values such as product prices, subtotals, and totals by sending a fixed value in the request.
 If values are not supplied for these properties, they will be automatically calculated based on the preset store values and tax rules.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">